renovatebot/renovate/docs/usage/configuration-options.md

 ## gerritAutoApprove

 If set to `true`, Renovate automatically approves its own changes.
 This means Renovate assigns the Code-Review label = +2.

+You can also configure this using `packageRules` if you want to use it selectively (e.g. per-package).

 ## gitAuthor